JustOneMoreLine/wireless-printer-custom-kernel/README.md

 A collection of custom linux i made to optimize a wireless printer app with CUPS

 # Quick Description
-0.1	: The first try, remove Input devices\n
+0.1	: The first try, remove Input devices

 0.2	: Second iter

 0.3	: Third iter, far worst